General Motors New Zealand: Daewoo/GM Korea

-Research showed that the Pontiac name had a good reputation in New Zealand, so rather than follow the Australian route of badge engineering Nissans and Toyotas as "Holden" under Australia's ultimately failed Button car plan, in 1984 GM New Zealand brought in the Opel Kadett-based first-generation LeMans from Daewoo of South Korea, attempting to fill both the compact and mid-sized sectors until the arrival of the Opel Vectra.
-As with the United States and Canada, it was badged as the Pontiac LeMans in New Zealand.
+In 1988 GM New Zealand brought in the Opel Kadett-based Daewoo LeMans from Daewoo of South Korea to replace the Holden Gemini.
+As the Opel name was not available to it, GMNZ instead opted for Pontiac, as research showed that the brand had a good reputation in New Zealand, despite most people associating it with bigger cars, and the Daewoo Le Mans was badged as the Pontiac LeMans as in the US and Canada.
 It was marketed on the appeal of the Pontiac name being "American" despite the car's origins and place of manufacture.
-The model was sold in its final year of production in Australia as the Daewoo 1.5i.
+By contrast, the model was not sold in Australia until 1994, where it was branded the Daewoo 1.5i.

-Following the bankruptcy of Daewoo and subsequent purchase of the company by General Motors at the end of 2002, Holden began selling Daewoo cars in Australia and New Zealand in 2003, specifically the Daewoo Kalos and the Daewoo Lacetti, but sales were poor in both countries prompting Holden Australia to announce on 1 July 2004 they were stopping sales of Daewoo there with New Zealand following suit.
+Following the bankruptcy of Daewoo and subsequent purchase of the company by General Motors at the end of 2002, both Holden Australia and Holden New Zealand each began selling Daewoo cars beginning in 2003, specifically the Daewoo Kalos and the Daewoo Lacetti, but sales were poor in both countries prompting Holden Australia to announce on 1 July 2004 they were stopping sales of Daewoo there with New Zealand following suit.
 Holden New Zealand's public affairs manager at the time, Aalbert van Ham, said it had been difficult to establish the brand in New Zealand and that the brand "had a chequered history."
 Daewoo ceased as a brand in New Zealand on 31 December 2004.

 In January 2005, General Motors introduced the Chevrolet brand to Europe and the whole Daewoo range was simply re-badged as "Chevrolet."
 General Motors' official tagline was that: "Daewoo has grown up enough to become Chevrolet."
-The only markets where Daewoo products were not badged as Chevrolet were Australia and New Zealand.
+The only markets where Daewoo products were not badged as Chevrolet thereafter were Australia and New Zealand.

-Despite the recent negative reputation, Holden New Zealand, following Holden Australia's lead, immediately imported a full range of new Daewoo models from 2005, all badged-engineered as "Holdens," including:
+Despite the recent negative reputation, Holden New Zealand, following Holden Australia's lead, immediately imported a full range of new Daewoo models from 2005, all wearing "Holden" badging, including: